tfogo/mongodb-go-tutorial/README.md

 ## Next steps

-You can view the final code from this tuoprial in [this GitHub repository]().
+You can view the final code from this tutorial in [this GitHub repository]().
 Documentation for the MongoDB Go Driver is available on [GoDoc](https://godoc.org/github.com/mongodb/mongo-go-driver).
 You may be particularly interested in the documentation about using [aggregations](https://godoc.org/github.com/mongodb/mongo-go-driver/mongo#Collection.Aggregate) or [transactions](https://godoc.org/github.com/mongodb/mongo-go-driver/mongo#Session).

 If you have any questions, please get in touch in the [mongo-go-driver Google Group](https://groups.google.com/forum/#!forum/mongodb-go-driver).
 Please file any bug reports on the Go project in the [MongoDB JIRA](https://www.google.com/url?q=https%3A%2F%2Fjira.mongodb.org%2Fprojects%2FGODRIVER&sa=D&sntz=1&usg=AFQjCNEOEt6d3ZNOMKzmT23RYOVYdjSD6g).
 We would love your feedback on the Go Driver, so please get in touch with us to let us know your thoughts.